Moanalua High School: Academics

 The school's academics have been praised by different news outlets.
 In May 2012, Tiffany Hill of Honolulu Magazine wrote that the school had "high-caliber programs" and a strong curriculum.
 In addition, she also stated that some programs are "nationally recognized".
 In 2004, James Gonser of the Honolulu Advertiser wrote that the school had "A reputation for success".
 He also wrote that "[the school's] many success stories" originated from the "personal attention" and "choices" provided by the school's employees to the students.

 Per the Hawaii Department of Education, the school utlilizes Common Core Standards.
 As of 2024, the school is ranked #1,618 nationally and #3 in Hawaii High Schools, Honolulu, HI Metro High Schools, and Hawaii Department of Education High Schools on U.S. News & World Report.
 On GreatSchools.org, the school has a ranking of 8/10.

 Per the Board of Education, the school requires four credits in English, four credits in social studies, three credits in mathematics, three credits in science, two credits in either world language, fine arts, or Career Technical Education, one credit in physical education, half a credit in health, and half a credit for the Personal Transition Plan (PTP), for a total of 24 credits.

 For dual-credit, the school offers Advanced Placement and Running Start classes.
 Between 2024 and 2026, the school will offer a total of 17 AP classes.
 These include courses in English, mathematics, science, social studies, and regular electives.
 These are AP Literature, AP Language and Composition, AP Calculus AB or AC, AP Biology, AP Chemistry, AP Physics, AP Environmental Science, AP Psychology, AP Macro Economy, AP Micro Economy, AP Chinese, AP Computer Science, AP Japanese, AP Seminar, AP Spanish, AP Studio Art 2D or 3D, and AP Research.
 As of the 2021-2022 school year, the school has an AP participation rate of 42%, with 29% passing the exam.
 Running Start is offered at Leeward Community College, which is a part of the University of Hawaiʻi system.

 The Career and Academic Planning (CAP) program oversees career education classes, which are considered an advisory period.
 Beginning in 1997, each CAP class runs for 35 minutes, with each student taking at least one each week.

-Enrollement and demographics
+Enrollment and demographics

 In May 2012 the school had about 2,010 pupils.
 The students tend to have a higher socioeconomic profile.

 The following table represents the number of enrolled students from the years 2003 to 2014.